 Our proprietary data and technology also fuel our powerful network effects.
 As Wish grows, we accumulate more data across user and merchant activities, we strengthen our data advantage, and we create an even better experience for everyone on our platform, which in turn attracts more users and merchants.
 As more users come to Wish, driven by the affordable value proposition and differentiated shopping experience, we drive more sales to our merchants.
 Adding more users also reinforces our user-generated feedback loop of ratings, reviews, photos, and videos, which drives greater user engagement.
-As more merchants succeed on Wish, more merchants join the platform to grow their businesses, broadening our product selection which in turn improves the user experience.
+As more merchants succeed on Wish, more merchants join the platform to grow their businesses, broadening our product selection, which in turn improves the user experience.
 This flywheel effect has driven tremendous value to both users and merchants and has made Wish one of the largest ecommerce marketplaces in the world.

 We have experienced substantial growth since our founding in 2010.
-We grew our revenue from \$1.1 billion in 2017 to \$1.9 billion in 2019 at a compound annual growth rate of 31%.
+We grew our revenue from \$1.1 billion in 2017 to \$1.9 billion in 2019 at a compound annual growth rate of 31% and from \$1.3 billion for the nine months ended September 30, 2019 to \$1.7 billion for the nine months ended September 30, 2020, an increase of 32%.
 Our revenue is diversified and global.
-In 2019, 93% of our revenue was from marketplace services, which includes commission fees earned from the sale of products on our marketplace and fees from merchants to promote their products in preferential locations on the marketplace, and 7% was from logistics services, which consist of fees from merchants for services to facilitate shipments.
+For the nine months ended September 30, 2020, 82% of our revenue was from marketplace services, 90% of which was from core marketplace revenue, which includes commission fees earned from the sale of products on our marketplace, and 10% of which was from our ProductBoost, and for the nine months ended September 30, 2020, 18% of our revenue was from logistics services, which consist of fees from merchants for services to facilitate shipments.